sitebay/docs/articles/products/platform/get-started/guides/network-transfer/index.md

 ## Transfer Allowance

-The following Site Bay services consume network transfer and, in most cases, include a set amount of outbound network transfer allowance per month.
+The following SiteBay services consume network transfer and, in most cases, include a set amount of outbound network transfer allowance per month.
 The amount of transfer is displayed along with the pricing and plan details for each service.
-See Site Bay's [pricing page](https://www.sitebay.org/pricing) for exact amounts.
+See SiteBay's [pricing page](https://www.sitebay.org/pricing) for exact amounts.

 - **WordPress Sites:** Consume network transfer and include 1-20 TB of transfer allowance per month, depending on plan size.

-Read the [Billing and Payments](/docs/products/platform/billing/) guide for an overview of Site Bay billing.
+Read the [Billing and Payments](/docs/products/platform/billing/) guide for an overview of SiteBay billing.